Bes920/Easint/README.md

 ### Key data flows
 1. **Tool request**: user submits a form → browser sends a POST to `/check-ip`, `/google-dork`, `/hash-check`, etc. → backend enriches the payload with API responses → `ResultsService` automatically saves the output to the currently selected investigation (defaulting to the “Auto-saved Results” investigation if none is selected).
+2. **Workspace routing**: `/` introduces the platform, while the primary navigation moves users into `/tools`, `/dashboard`, or `/opsec` depending on whether they want to investigate, manage saved work, or learn.
-2. **Investigation dashboard**: `/api/investigations` populates the sidebar dropdown on the tools page, while `/dashboard` renders the management interface powered by `dashboard.js`.
+3. **Investigation dashboard**: `/api/investigations` populates the sidebar dropdown on the tools page, while `/dashboard` renders the management interface powered by `dashboard.js`.
-3. **Investigation lifecycle**: results are grouped per investigation via `InvestigationService.add_investigation_result` with threat-level heuristics, and CRUD operations + status updates/deletions are handled via dedicated REST endpoints.
+4. **Investigation lifecycle**: results are grouped per investigation via `InvestigationService.add_investigation_result` with threat-level heuristics, and CRUD operations + status updates/deletions are handled via dedicated REST endpoints.

 ## 🤖 **AI Assistant & Investigation Insights**